SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     * ``"maxwell-juettner"`` for a relativistic maxwellian (see :doc:`how it is done<maxwell-juttner>`)
     * ``"rectangular"`` for a rectangular distribution

-    By default, injector uses the parameters provided with :py:data:`species`.

 .. py:data:: mean_velocity

     :type: a list of 3 floats or *python* functions (see section :ref:`profiles`)
+    :default: parameters provided the species

     The initial drift velocity of the particles, in units of the speed of light :math:`c`.
-    By default (nothing specified), injector uses the parameters provided with :py:data:`species`.

     **WARNING**: For massless particles, this is actually the momentum in units of :math:`m_e c`.

 .. py:data:: temperature

     :type: a list of 3 floats or *python* functions (see section :ref:`profiles`)
+    :default: parameters provided the species

     The initial temperature of the particles, in units of :math:`m_ec^2`.
-    By default (nothing specified), injector uses the parameters provided with :py:data:`species`.

 .. py:data:: particles_per_cell

     :type: float or *python* function (see section :ref:`profiles`)
+    :default: parameters provided the species

     The number of particles per cell to use for the injector.